Robustness-Aware Tool Selection and Manipulation Planning with Learned Energy-Informed Guidance: Introduction

 \ifthenelse{\boolean{includeFigures}}{

 }{}

-In summary, our contributions include: (i) a robustness-aware optimization framework that jointly selects tools and plans contact-rich manipulation trajectories, prioritizing tools and configurations robust to uncertainties, (ii) a learned energy-informed robustness metric derived from caging analysis, enabling efficient online robustness guidance, and (iii) simulation and real-world experiments demonstrating improved robustness and reliability compared to a baseline method.
+In summary, our contributions include: (i) a robustness-aware optimization method that jointly selects tools and plans contact-rich manipulation trajectories, prioritizing tools and configurations robust to disturbances, (ii) a learned energy-informed robustness metric derived from caging analysis, which enables efficient online robustness guidance, and (iii) simulation and real-world experiments demonstrating improved robustness and reliability compared to a baseline method.